-Appellee may file supplemental Excerpts and appellant may file further Excerpts.
+Appellees may file supplemental Excerpts and appellants may file further Excerpts.
 9th Cir.
 R. 30-1.7 and 30-1.8.
 If you are an appellee responding to a pro se brief that did not come with Excerpts, then your Excerpts need only include the contents set out at 9th Cir.
 R. 30-1.7.

-Excerpts must be submitted in PDF format on CM/ECF on the same day the filer submits the brief, unless the Excerpts contain sealed materials.
-If the Excerpts contain sealed materials, please electronically submit only the unsealed volumes.
+Excerpts must be submitted in PDF format in CM/ECF on the same day the filer submits the brief.
 The filer shall serve a paper copy of the Excerpts on any party not registered for CM/ECF.